yarnpkg/rfcs/accepted/0000-workspace-run-commands.md

 ## `yarn workspaces run <command>`

-This command will execute the specified command in all the packages under the workspace.
-Before we run the scripts, it should make sure that all packages has the script specified in the package.json.
-Otherwise, it should throw an error specifying which pacakge is missing that script.
+This will execute the specified `<command>` in all workspaces.
+For a _fail fast_ operation, we could traverse all the workspaces to check whether the specified command exists within that workspace, before we actually start executing.
+If not found, display an error with which workspace is missing that command.

-Just like the `list` command, by default, it'll select the first workspace in case of no workspace name is provided.

-The important thing here to note that the ordering of the execution.
-It must be executed in the same dependency order.
-This will assure that we could use a single "build" that builds inter-dependant packages without any problem.
+The ordering of execution is also important.
+It must be executed _topologically_.
+So that it won't break the inter-dependant workspaces.

 # How We Teach This